Kombucha 221 BC

 The Yao ladies are not familiar with western hair braiding.
 Knots and twists are their motifs.

-how to prepare Fermented Rice Water:
+How to Prepare Fermented Rice Water:

 Soaking is the quickest way to make Rice Water.
 To use this method follow these easy instructions: